 What We Do on a Daily Basis

 If a family is experiencing a crisis and finds that they are in need of financial assistance for rent, mortgage, or utility needs, they can call the United Ministries client line to talk with someone about their crisis.
-Trained phone intake volunteers gather information from the family in an effort to learn as much as possible about the situation.
+Applications take place online and open each Monday morning at 8am.
+Trained phone intake volunteers share about the application process with client families and provide further community resources when needed.
+If a client family does not have access or capacity to apply online, they are encouraged to come to the office to fill out an application.
+Staff and volunteers look for opportunities to gather information from the family in an effort to learn as much as possible about the situation.
 United Ministries primarily serves families with dependent children in financial crisis who are at risk of homelessness by providing financial assistance and engaging in community partnerships to promote stability.
 We do so in such a way as to offer hope, encouragement and spiritual support, operating as an agent of grace in the world.

-It is the hope of all affiliated with United Ministries that families who call into our client line will be able to feel this sense of hope and encouragement even from the moment they first contact the office.
+It is the hope of all affiliated with United Ministries that families who call into our client line or walk into our doors, will be able to feel this sense of hope and encouragement even from the moment they first contact the office.

 What to Expect During a United Ministries Appointment